 The main road that runs through the area is Chuo Dori, the north end of which contains the flagship stores of just about all the luxury brands.
 Running parallel to this street are several smaller side streets where you can find old-fashioned bars, tea houses, and boutique shops.
-On Sundays and public holidays Chuo Dori is closed to traffic so you can stroll the length of the road in peace.
+On Sundays and public holidays Chuo Dori is closed to traffic, letting you stroll the length of the road in peace.

-Ginza’s development as a shopping district lies primarily in its proximity to Nihombashi, the starting point of the five routes (five highways built to connect Edo with the outer provinces) and the confluence point for merchants and their goods from around the country.
-Japan’s first railway in 1872 connected the port of Yokohama to Shimbashi just south of Ginza, and the area found itself sandwiched between the two key commercial zones in Tokyo–providing further impetus for its development.
+Ginza’s development as a shopping district lies primarily in its proximity to Nihombashi, the starting point of the Five Routes (five highways built to connect Edo with the outer provinces) and the historical confluence point for merchants and their goods from around the country.
+In 1872 Japan’s first railway connected the port of Yokohama to Shimbashi just south of Ginza, and the area found itself sandwiched between the two key commercial zones, providing further impetus for its development.

 When Tokugawa Ieyasu based his shogunate in Edo in 1603 the silver foundry in Shizuoka was moved to Ginza.
 At the time the official name of the area was Shin-Ryogaicho but people began calling the area Ginza and the name stuck (the kanji for gin means silver and za is a character that was used for approved trade organizations and theatres).

 Ginza Station is on the Ginza Line, Marunouchi Line, and Hibiya Line, but the area can be accessed from many surrounding stations.
 It is a 5-minute walk from JR Yurakucho Station and a 10-minute walk from Tokyo Station.